Social Issues

 What You Can Do

-Probably the most important question to ask after recognizing all of the concerns around eating fish is: what can you do about it?
+Probably the most important question to ask after recognizing the concerns about eating fish is: What can you do about it?

-If you do choose to eat seafood, choose fish from one of the more sustainable and low mercury options, such as wild salmon, sardines, anchovies, and herring—which are all uniquely high in omega-3 fatty acids and tend to be low in mercury.
+If you do choose to eat seafood, you may want to choose fish from one of the more sustainable and low mercury options, such as wild salmon, sardines, anchovies, and herring, which are all uniquely high in omega-3 fatty acids and tend to be low in mercury

-You can buy only such wild-caught fish, or farm-raised fish that have been certified by third party companies like BAP (Best Aquaculture Practices), ASC Pangasius, Naturland, Canada Organic, or the MSC (Marine Stewardship Council) to minimize contamination and ensure sustainability.
+You can buy wild-caught fish or farm-raised fish certified by third-party organizations such as BAP (Best Aquaculture Practices), ASC Pangasius, Naturland, Canada Organic, or the MSC (Marine Stewardship Council) to minimize contamination and ensure sustainability.
 Or take advantage of the Monterey Bay Aquarium’s Seafood Watch, which provides a guide to how responsibly certain types and origins of fish are produced.

-And if the main reason you’re eating fish is for DHA and EPA, consider taking an algae-based DHA and EPA supplement instead, like Complement Essential.
+And if the main reason you’re eating fish is for DHA and EPA, consider taking an algae-based DHA and EPA supplement instead.
 Pair this with a wide variety of fruits, vegetables, legumes, nuts, and seeds, and you can reap the benefits of these long-chain fatty acids without the risk of marine contaminants, the ethical problems associated with all forms of animal agriculture, and the environmental concerns raised by eating fish.

-Editor’s Note: This article may stir some controversy.
+About the comments: This article may stir some controversy.
 In the comments below, I encourage you to (respectfully) share your opinions and experiences.
 Robust dialogue can make us all wiser and healthier.
-Just please remember that most of the other people reading and engaging care about the planet, animals, and the wellbeing of future generations, like you do — even if they eat or think differently.
+Just please remember that most other people reading and engaging care about the planet, animals, and the well-being of future generations, like you do — even if they eat or think differently.

 Tell us in the comments: